 Welcome To The Yukon!

-Whether you’re new to the north or you’ve been up many times before, we’re sure you’ll love both working and playing in the Yukon!
+Whether you’re new to the north or a long time sourdough, we’re sure you’ll love working and playing in the Yukon!
 If you are travelling to the Yukon to come snowmobiling we would love to hear from you and arrange to go riding.
 The best months to come for snowmobiling (and most other winter activities) are January, February and March.

 Unfortunately, at this time the Klondike Snowmobile Association does not offer organized tours or snowmobile rentals, but there are several local companies that do.
 If you’re coming to the Yukon and you’re interested in snowmobiling here, please do get in touch with us (send us an e-mail at email@example.com , send us a message on Facebook, or phone our office at 867 667 7680) and we’d be more than happy to help get you set up.